matheus-g-a/nosql-challenge/README.md

 ## Usage

-This project should be executed by initializing the mango server and import the db on the terminal and coding using pandasjupyter lab.
+This project should be executed by initializing the mango server and import the db on the terminal and coding using pandas and pymongo on jupyter lab/notebook.

 ---